 North Georgia Pipes & Drums is truly Georgia’s Bagpipe Band!
-Our members hail from all corners of the North Atlanta/North Georgia region, including Alpharetta, Athens, Buford, Covington, Dahlonega, Gainesville, Johns Creek, Marietta and beyond.
+Our members hail from all corners of the Atlanta and North Georgia region, including Alpharetta, Athens, Buford, Covington, Dahlonega, Gainesville, Johns Creek, Marietta and beyond.
 We attract players from far and wide because of our simple band philosophy — Good Music, Good Will, Good Fun!

 We are a charitable 501(c)3 organization dedicated to perfecting our skills, advancing our heritage and promoting Scottish music wherever possible.
 We use competition as a motivation tool to improve our playing, and we perform for the public at reasonable rates in order to subsidize the costs involved in maintaining an organization like ours.
 Our members pay no dues, but do expend a fair amount of time, money and effort to maintain their instruments, secure lessons, and travel throughout the Southeast to play for NoGaPD.
 Our public performances are quite varied, including: parades, graduations, weddings, corporate events, concerts, etc. We invite your inquiries if you would like us to play for your event.
 By the way, our 501(c)3 status means that your donation here or some of your performance fee may be tax deductible (check with your tax preparer for more information).